Home » New York » New York Botanical Garden tickets

 Enid A. Haupt Conservatory in New York Botanical Garden was built in 1902 and is considered one of the finest glasshouses.

-The magnificent glasshouse features galleries of aquatic plants and vines, tropical rain forests, cactus-filled deserts, and other natural habitats.
+The magnificent glasshouse features galleries of aquatic plants and vines, tropical rainforests, cactus-filled deserts, and other natural habitats.

 Its restored palm dome displays palms from around the world.